word cloud of answers to "What are your fears for the United States?"

 By Amy Ferguson

-Responses fell into three categories: issues and fears, things we need more of, and things we need less of (or perhaps can do without all together).
+The responses fell into three main categories: issues and fears, things we need more of, and things we need less of (or perhaps can do without altogether).

 NEED MORE